hwang595/hwang_robot_works/RIK_simulator/README.md

 # lbd_comparisons
-with kin teaching and direct teaching codes included
+This repo contains a pending project that we wanted to make comparison among kinesthetic teaching vs direct teaching vs teleoperation control of the robot.